jobtrek/backup/backup/README.md

   - "backup.volume-path.pgdata=/var/lib/postgresql/data"
 ```

 **Note:** Physical backups require the database container to be stopped to ensure data consistency.
-The backup system will automatically stop containers that only have directory backups (no logical database dumps).
+The backup system automatically stops containers that only have directory backups (no logical database dumps) and prioritizes the directory backup if both strategies are configured.

+**WARNING: Do Not Mix Backup Strategies**

+Configuring both a logical database backup (for example, `backup.database.pg_dumpall=true`) and a physical backup of the database directory (using `backup.volume-path.*`) on the **same service** is unsafe and unsupported.
+Physical backups need the database to be stopped; attempting to copy live database files will likely produce a **corrupt and unusable backup**.
+The backup sidecar now skips the logical dump if both are present, but you should explicitly choose one strategy per service or split the workloads across separate containers.

 ### MariaDB Backups